-BRD Asset Management is one of the most important actors on the Romanian UCITS market, with a market share of 17.97%\ and RON 3.13 billion assets under management at the end of December 2022.
-BRD Asset Management now offers investment solutions to more than 118 thousand clients across its 12 investment funds.
-In 2022, 4 new funds have been lunched: BRD Orizont 2035, BRD Orizont 2045, BRD Oportunitati and BRD Euro Simplu.
-The first two known as TDF's (target date funds), are a novelty on the local market.
+BRD Asset Management is one of the most important actors on the Romanian UCITS market, with a market share of 19.46%\ and RON 4 billion assets under management (+27% YoY), as of 2023 end.
+BRD Asset Management now offers investment solutions to more than 130 thousand clients across its 12 investment funds.
+The diversified products of BRD AM, offer multiple investment possibilities, intended for the objectives of our clients.